FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 infrastructure software, that is used by many organizations.
 When using OpenStack the maintainer has the option to split the installation into multiple projects, that can be managed separately.
-This allows for the creation of a dedicated project for each cluster, which can be used to isolate the different versions of the operator.
+This allows for the creation of a dedicated project for each cluster, which then can be used to isolate the different versions of the operator.

 This solution is not sufficient, since it removes the ability to dynamically